 don't get to go to court to challenge it.
 This

-those principled, independent Republican Senators reached
+is the compromise those principled, independent Republican Senators reached

 with Bush on who is an unlawful combatant: